-In the past 15 years, attempts to improve outcomes for patient with RT centered on intensification of CIT with regimens such as R-EPOCH, R-hyper-CVAD and OFAR.
+Mary Alma Welch - Editor Lisa Palacios - Publishing Editor Leukemia@mdanderson.org In the past 15 years, attempts to improve outcomes for patient with RT centered on intensification of CIT with regimens such as R-EPOCH, R-hyper-CVAD and OFAR.
 But these strategies have not improved progression-free survival and overall survival, as marginal increases in remission rates were offset by increased toxicity and rapid relapse.

-RT is molecularly distinct from de novo DLBCL, with more than half of patients with RT having del(17p) and/or mutated TP53. strong negative prognostic These are markers and predict for chemoresistance.
+RT is molecularly distinct from de novo DLBCL, with more than half of patients with RT having del(17p) and/or mutated TP53.
+These are strong negative prognostic markers and predict for chemoresistance.
 As treatment options expand, it is more critical than ever to genetically characterize the disease prior to therapy.
-In particular, the 20% of patients with clonally unrelated DLBCL and without TP53 patients mutations significantly better outcomes and may be best served by CIT-based treatments.
+In particular, the 20% of patients with clonally unrelated DLBCL and patients without TP53 mutations have significantly better outcomes and may be best served by CIT-based treatments.

-Advances in past 5 years have provided hope for better outcomes.
+Advances in the past 5 years have provided hope for better outcomes.
 The two main milestones are the discovery that treatment with PD1 monoclonal antibodies (mAbs) +/-ibrutinib induces responses in 40%-60% of patients (up to 35% complete remission rate) and the finding that the addition of the BCL2 inhibitor venetoclax to R-EPOCH improves CR rate to approximately 50%.
 In addition, cellular therapy is producing promising data based on a report from Israel at the American Society of Hematology (ASH) 2020, where 5 of 8 patients achieved CR after CAR T-cell therapy.